-Objectives and aims
+Objectives and aims of the policy

-This policy is written to ensure everyone working in our school is clear about the ethos, principles, procedures, and practice for pupils with Special Educational Needs and Disabilities (SEND).
+This policy is written to ensure everyone working at Masham Church of England (VA) Primary School is clear about the ethos, principles, procedures and practice for pupils with Special Educational Needs and Disabilities (SEND).
 Every adult within our school must follow this policy.
 We use 'must' when referring to a statutory requirement.

-All items in italics are taken directly from the SEND Code of Practice 2015 c.1 All children and young people are entitled to an appropriate education, one that is appropriate to their needs, promotes high standards and the fulfilment of potential.
-This should enable them to: • achieve their best
+All items in italics are taken directly from the SEND Code of Practice 2015

+6.1 All children and young people are entitled to an appropriate education, one that is appropriate to their needs, promotes high standards and the fulfilment of potential.
+This should enable them to: